Snap In Dentures: A More Secure, Affordable Solution for Loose Dentures [Video Q&A]

 Converting traditional dentures to snap in dentures can happen on the same day your mini implants are placed.
 To achieve this, he simply adds the O-ring housings underneath your current denture so it can attach directly to the implants.

-Instead of relying on sticky, gooey adhesives, your denture will stay put, bringing stability and comfort to your false teeth.
-As a result, you’ll find yourself enjoying a wider variety of foods and be excited about smiling and talking confidently, knowing that your teeth will stay reliably in place.
+Instead of relying on sticky, gooey adhesives, your denture will stay put, bringing stability and comfort to your smile.
+As a result, you’ll enjoy a wider variety of foods and feel more confident smiling and speaking, knowing that your false teeth will stay reliably in place.
+Keeping your existing denture also reduces overall cost, since you’re not starting from scratch.

 Dr. Keider’s passion is helping patients like you find practical solutions to restore the appearance and function of your smile.
 The snap in denture is one of those options.
 When you come in for a consultation, he will help you decide if a snap in denture is best for you.